x85432/AI-Intro/AI_GUIDELINES.md

 4. **`DECISIONS.md`:** If an AI suggestion changes our approach or influences a technical decision, the final decision and the reason go in `DECISIONS.md`, written by a human.

 5. **PR description:** Every PR states in one sentence whether AI was involved, and links to the related log entry.
 The description itself is written by a human (see Section 1).

+---

+# Section 3 - How we will handle disagreements about AI output quality

+1. **Who decides**: If two teammates disagree about whether AI-generated output (code, tests, docs, or a plan) is good enough to adopt, the code steward has final say, not whoever wrote the prompt and not whoever has more experience.
+If the code steward is the one who generated the output, another teammate they name in DECISIONS.md makes the call instead.

+2. **Evidence required before a merge decision**: The code passes the existing test suite and the PR review checklist, and someone other than its author can explain what it does and why (same rule as Section 1, #4).
+For AI-generated plans, the evidence is that the plan traces back to the spec, or to the chosen idea recorded in DECISIONS.md when there is no spec.

+3. **Sources and claims**: If the disagreement is about whether an AI-cited paper, API, or fact is real or correct, the person who wants to use it must verify it against the original source.
+Unverified AI claims don't go into the repo or the report.

+4. **Style vs. correctness**: If the disagreement is about style or preference rather than correctness, we defer to our style guide and linter config instead of debating case by case.

+5. **Tie-breaking**: A vote is not evidence, and "it looks fine" is not evidence.
+If the criteria above don't settle it, the code steward's call is final and gets one sentence in DECISIONS.md explaining why, written by a human.